brevzin/brevzin.github.io/_posts/2022-05-17-optional-assignment.md

     if (this != &rhs) {
         if (has_value_) {
             value_.~T();
+            has_value_ = false;
         }

         if (rhs.has_value_) {
             ::new (&value_) T(rhs.value_);
+            has_value_ = true;
         }

-        has_value_ = rhs.has_value_;
     }
     return *this;
 }
 ```

 This is suddenly... pretty clean!
 Basically: if we need to do anything at all, then we first destroy our value (if we have one) then copy construct the other value (if there is one).
 Done.
 Take a minute to convince yourself that this implementation is correct.
+The two assignments to `has_value_` there are important to ensure that we handle exceptions properly.

 There are a couple of valuable aspects to this implementation.